canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 juju refresh my-charm --path=./my-charm_ubuntu-22.04-amd64.charm
 ```

-And now we can deploy the Nginx Ingress Integrator and relate to your
+Now deploy the Nginx Ingress Integrator and relate to your
-charm using nginx-route relation:
+charm using the `nginx-route` relation:

 ```
 juju deploy nginx-ingress-integrator --trust